Cuisine of New England: Massachusetts

-The North Shore area is locally known for its roast beef sandwich shops, typically serving roast beef sandwiches consisting of thin-sliced roast beef on a hamburger bun.
-It may be served with condiments such as lettuce, tomato, onion, cheese, and sauces such as mayo and barbecue.
+The North Shore area is locally known for its roast beef sandwich shops, which typically serve roast beef sandwiches with thin-sliced roast beef on a hamburger bun.
+It may be served with condiments such as lettuce, tomato, onion, and cheese, and sauces such as mayo and barbecue sauce.
 Most pizza and roast beef sandwich shops also serve "steak tips" (marinated cubes of sirloin), a common menu item at pizza establishments and backyard cookouts.
+The North Shore is known for the unique Beach Pizza style, which is also popular in the Seacoast Region of New Hampshire.

 Marshmallow Fluff was invented in Somerville, Massachusetts and manufactured in Lynn, Massachusetts throughout the 20th century.
 Fluffernutter sandwiches, combining peanut butter with marshmallow fluff, are popular.

 The South Shore area maintains a following for bar pizza, with many popular restaurants serving these crisp, thin, often heavily topped creations.

 Common plant foods in Massachusetts are similar to those of interior northern New England, because of the landlocked, hilly terrain, including potatoes, maple syrup, and wild blueberries.
 Dairy production is also prominent in this central and western area.